saed-gpr/key_logger/README.md

 this key logger listen to keys that target press that and send for you to telegram.

-# why telegram?!
+# :question: why telegram?!

 because telegram is very safe and fast

-# how to use this tool?!
+# :world_map: how to use this tool ?!

+- first you should have installed requests and pynput library on your system.
-you should download this file from my github account and open key logger.py file with vscode or any app, then you should edit line5 (write your robot token and your chat id)
+- then you should download this file from my github account and open key logger.py file with vscode or any app, then you should edit line5 (write your robot token and your chat id)

 > step1: